 I looked to Christine and shrugged.
 “More importantly, I saw a vision of Ayla working with Arugan.
 He’s responsible for the Lycanthrope, and he’s definitely working with the Yunai.
 If we don’t stop him soon, this place could be the start of a new Yunai army.”

 “Go and get Angus.
 Tell him to meet me south of Goldbrook.
 There’s a group of trappers there.
 That’s where this will all set off.”

 Christine nodded and then rushed outside, jumping on her horse and riding back toward Birchwood Lodge.
 I went to Surfal and began to climb on when Ruuna stopped me with a hand on my shoulder.

 I glanced at her and she appeared to be looking right into Surfal’s glowing eyes.

-“Your horse carries all that is left of Keaira,” Ruuna said, expressing no emotion.
+“Your horse carries a shard of Marjan’s soul,” Ruuna said, expressing no emotion.
 “Her lifeforce, what is left, goes with this creature.”